PlatformAwareProgramming/CloudClusters.jl/README.md

 The user may execute parallel computations on the cluster by using _Distributed.jl_ operations.
 In fact, the user can employ any distributed computing package that can help him/her to launch computations in a set of running worker processes.

-For example, the following code, adapted from [The ultimate guide to distributed computing in Julia](https://github.com/Arpeggeo/julia-distributed-computing#the-ultimate-guide-to-distributed-computing-in-julia), processes a set of CSV files in a data folder and saves the results in a results folder of each cluster node.
-Using _pmap_, the files are distributed across the worker processes, and the result files processed by each worker is saved in the results folder of the cluster node where it is placed.
+For example, the following code, adapted from [The ultimate guide to distributed computing in Julia](https://github.com/Arpeggeo/julia-distributed-computing#the-ultimate-guide-to-distributed-computing-in-julia), processes a set of CSV files in a data folder in parallel, using _pmap_, across the worker processes placed at the cluster nodes.
+The result of each file processing is saved locally, as a CSV file in a results folder.

 ```julia
 using Distributed